Eupomatia laurina: Description

+It grows to between 3 and 5 m tall, but larger specimens may attain a height of 15 m and a trunk diameter of 30 cm.
 It has glossy, ovate to elliptic leaves, from 5 to 20 cm long.
-The branches bear globose to urn-shaped fruits which are green in colour and measure 15–20 mm in diameter.
+The branches bear globose to urn-shaped fruit which are green in colour and measure 15–20 mm in diameter.
 They yellow when ripe and contain pale-coloured, edible, jelly-like flesh inside, with many non-edible seeds (similar appearance to guava contents).
-Germination from fresh seed commences after around three weeks and completes after five weeks, with a high rate of germination.
-Flowers are pollinated by small weevils, including Elleschodes hamiltoni and others in the same genus.
-Cuttings are not advised as a method of regeneration.